RahulAggarwalPuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/_review.md

             - "False"
         correct_answer: 2
         explanation: >
-            In a combined deployment, all the Clair processes run in a single OS process.
-While in a distributed deployment, each Clair process runs in its own OS process.
+            In combined deployment, the Clair processes run in single OS process.
+Whereas in distributed deployment, each Clair process runs in its own OS processes.

     - questions:
         question: >